FernandoBasso/devnotes/content/DSA/Number Digits (DSA).md

 ### JavaScript v2

-But because in the previous solution, both `i` and `e` are derived related or derived from the length of the input array of digits, we can make do with simply `i`:
+But because in the previous solution, both `i` and `e` are both related or derived from the length of the input array of digits, we can make do with simply `i`:

 ```javascript
 function digitsToNum(digits) {